 As an artist and designer, Aalto was primarily interested in sculptural processes and experimental methods, many of which he translated from smaller works to building techniques.
 But he was also a champion of functional simplicity and accessibility–tenets that remain dear to Scandinavian aesthetes to this day.
 In a 1957 speech, he said, “We should work for simple, good, undecorated things, but things which are in harmony with the human being and organically suited to the little man in the street.”

 Back to the vase: The “little man in the street” was welcome to interpret this design as anything he wished, and to use it accordingly.
 Displayed as an ice bucket, planter, cut-flowers vessel or simply as an objet d’art on its own, the Aalto Vase has charmed and interested design enthusiasts for 80 years.
 Still manufactured by Iittala in Finland, each vase takes seven glassblowers and artisans a total of 30 hours to craft—so each vase is a truly unique piece of art.
 The original wooden mold (created when Aalto’s multi-layered steel mold design failed) was slowly burned away with use, which lends the legend an ephemeral quality that greatly enhances its organic aesthetic.

 Leading up to the 80th anniversary of the iconic design (which the design celebrated in 2016), we’ve seen many iterations of the Aalto Vase in height, size and color.
-The newest shades celebrate the latest milestone in a stormy but steadfastly neutral dark grey and a vibrant emerald green, which is enjoying a moment in the sun in Pantone’s spring 2017 palette as well as being a timeless jewel tone that’s perennially in fashion.
+Newer shades include a stormy but steadfastly neutral dark grey, a vibrant emerald green, sweet cranberry and a brilliant limited edition Ultramarine, which was designed to celebrate Finland’s bicentennial (and also just so happens to match up with Pantone’s 2018 Color of the Year).
 I’m not sure the same can be said for Eskimo breeches, but the Aalto Vase is poised never to go out of style.